Why you can trust The Zebra

 The average price of home insurance in Missouri is $2,377 per year or $198 per month.
-This is significantly more expensive than the national average.
+This is significantly more expensive than the national average cost.
 Home insurance is an optional — but important — product that works to keep your belongings safe in the event your home suffers damage from common incidents.

 Unlike car insurance, homeowners insurance isn't priced based on state-level laws.
 That said, serious differences emerge in home insurance rates from state to state.
 They depend on the frequency and value of home insurance claims filed in that state, as well as the value of the belongings and property you're covering.

 The easiest way to acquire cheap home insurance in Missouri is to view prices from multiple companies.
 Learn average home insurance rates in Missouri via the below data.
 Remember: your rates may differ, depending on your coverage limits.